 You can contact me at www.rickgoodman.com or call 888-267-6098.

-What is a solutions-oriented leader?
-Dr Rick Goodman’s Solutions-Oriented Leader book is now available to order online.
-In this first-of-a-kind, comprehensive guide, author Dr. Rick Goodman leads you through the everyday challenges of the modern workplace while providing you with easy-to-implement solutions to achieve world-class results!
+Are You Ready To Live A Championship life?
+Dr Rick Goodman’s new book “Living A Championship Life A Game Plan for Success” is now available to order online.
+In this first-of-a-kind, comprehensive guide, author Dr. Rick Goodman leads you through the everyday challenges of the modern workplace while providing you with easy-to-implement way to put together your game plan for success!